mumble-voip/mumble-www/hugo/content/downloads.md

 Version **1.5.735** is the latest stable version of Mumble and was released on December 6th, 2024.

-Note that we are no longer able to support macOS < 10.13 since [Qt does not support](https://doc.qt.io/qt-5/macos.html#supported-versions) these versions anymore.

 Note also when you upgrade from Mumble <= 1.3.x, you have to **uninstall Mumble manually** before installing 1.5, since the **upgrade path is unfixably broken**.
 See
 [here](https://github.com/mumble-voip/mumble/issues/5076) for more info.